 Be prepared to back up these initial statements with solid examples of how you're working to overcome your weakness.

-Describe your dream job in the future
+Describe your ideal job

 This question is asked to see if you have logically thought through your future plans and how the postgraduate degree fits in with these.